Do you need a ceiling fan?

-If the ceiling height of your room is smaller than 8 feet, go for flush mount application.
+If the ceiling height of your room is smaller than 8 feet, go for a flush mount application.
 These are low profile ceiling fans which hang almost 7 feet overhead the floor.

 As you might have noticed during the above-mentioned ceiling fan review, most ceiling fans come with standard mounting.
 Hence, f the ceiling height of your room is somewhere between 8 feet and 10 feet, go for standard application.
 A downrod is used in such cases to install the fan.

-In contrast to the above-mentioned ceiling fans, a sloped ceiling fans depend NOT on the ceiling’s height but on its slope.
+In contrast to the above-mentioned ceiling fans, sloped ceiling fans depend NOT on the ceiling’s height but on its slope.
 That is, if your room’s ceiling is sloped, ceiling fans will require you to install an adapter for their installation.